-- Informing the school of the university program and interpreting it to the involved school personnel beginning with an initial visit before or in the first week of the placement using the correct form. - > The timing and scope of the university supervisor's initial meeting with the student teacher intern and cooperating teacher makes this an extremely important aspect of serving as a liaison.
+- Informing the school of the university program and interpreting it to the involved school personnel beginning with an initial visit before or in the first week of the placement using the correct form. - The timing and scope of the university supervisor's initial meeting with the student teacher intern and cooperating teacher makes this an extremely important aspect of serving as a liaison.
 During this visit the university supervisor; - o Introduces him/herself to the cooperating teacher and often meets the student teacher intern for the first time. - Pays a protocol visit to the school administrators and other school personnel to acquaint them with the university policies, answer questions and say "thankyou." - Uses the "Initial Visit Form" to guide an overview of the student teaching internship experience. - Distributes the forms to be used during the placement at the initial visit.
-All forms will be provided in the supervisor's folder for each student teacher and/or gives the student teacher intern the web address for VIA to be able to access their information after the visit.
-Get the signature of the student teacher intern on the Permission to Substitute Teach Form, with the other required signatures due on the next scheduled visit. - o Reviews the "15, 10 and 8 Week" student teaching Internship overview to provide a guide to scheduling during the placement. - Works with the cooperating and student teacher intern to establish daily communications and schedule expectations. - Reinforces contact information and the ongoing communication that will involve the supervisor, cooperating teacher and student teacher intern throughout the placement. - 2.
+All forms will be provided in the supervisor's folder for each student teacher and/or gives the student teacher intern the web address for Student Learning & Licensure to be able to access their information after the visit.
+Get the signature of the student teacher intern on the Permission to Substitute Teach Form, with the other required signatures due on the next scheduled visit. - Reviews the 40-day, 60-day, or 15-week student teaching internship overview to provide a guide to scheduling during the placement. - Works with the cooperating and student teacher intern to establish daily communications and schedule expectations. - Reinforces contact information and the ongoing communication that will involve the supervisor, cooperating teacher and student teacher intern throughout the placement. - 2.
 Being available throughout the placement to answer questions or concerns of anyone involved in the placement. - 3.
-Immediately addressing verbally and in writing any concerns the first time they become obvious and reporting these issues to the Program Director. - > EDA assessment forms are available as a tool to discuss any concerns. - Anecdotal documentation is equally as valuable. - 4.
+Immediately addressing verbally and in writing any concerns the first time they become obvious and reporting these issues to the Student Teaching Placement Coordinator. - > EDA assessment forms are available as a tool to discuss any concerns. - Anecdotal documentation is equally as valuable. - 4.
 Working with the cooperating teacher to establish the timing of each of the major phases of the student teaching internship, i.e., orientation, induction, increasing independence, the student teacher intern led classroom and returning the classroom to the cooperating teacher.

-5. Making 3-5 future visits throughout the placement at different times of the day and days of the week to be evaluate and ensure that classroom students' learning and well-being are always the focus of the placement.
+5. Making three visits for a 40-day placement, four visits for a 60-day placement, and four visits for a 15-week placement unless it is determined that the student teacher intern needs more frequent observations to be successful.
+These visits should occur throughout the placement at different times of the day and days of the week to be evaluate and ensure that classroom students' learning and well-being are always the focus of the placement.